-To ensure that the process is current and proactive, the protocols are reviewed and revised regularly.
-Because there are modifications from time to time in the legislation and regulations governing UK’s foster provider services, it is essential that any actions such as changing agencies are responsive to the changes in the rules and regulations.
+If you’re looking to change fostering agencies to Excel Fostering, we ensure that our transferring process is current and proactive by reviewing and revising the protocols regularly.
+This is because there are modifications from time to time in the legislation and regulations governing UK’s foster provider services, it is essential that any actions such as changing foster agencies are responsive to the changes in the rules and regulations.

-The Transfer of Foster Carers Protocol England 2014 (reissued 2015) sets a standard for good practice guidelines to follow if an approved carer transfers services.
+The Transfer of Foster Carers Protocol England 2014 (reissued 2015) sets a standard for good practice guidelines to follow if an approved carer wants to transfer foster agency.
 The principles focus on the welfare of any child in placement rather than on financial factors.
 Any moves must be in the best interest of the child or young person in care and ensure continuity of care for children in placement.

-If a carer wishes to transfer, he or she should inform their current agency in writing of their desire to make a move.
-Once the current service has been notified, the recruiting fostering service may begin its assessment.
-Because a person cannot be approved by more than one agency at the same time, the recruiting service cannot give final approval until the foster parent has officially resigned from their current agency.
+If a foster carer wishes to transfer, he or she should inform their current agency in writing of their desire to make a move.
+Once the current fostering agency has been notified, the recruiting fostering service may begin its assessment.
+This is because a carer cannot be approved by more than one agency at the same time, so the recruiting service cannot give final approval until the foster parent has officially resigned from their current agency.
 Approval is automatically terminated 28 days after a written notice of resignation.

 If there is a child in placement, the carer must also give written notice of their intention to transfer to the placing authority.
 It is possible that a child’s placement will continue with the same carer.

-Not all independent care agencies are the same.
+Not all independent foster care agencies are the same.
 However, it is important to know that the rules and regulations are the same for all agencies and local authorities across the UK.
 The differences between services is typically in their size and environment.
-Some are nation-wide, others serve specific geographical regions, there are registered charities and there are companies.
+Some are nation-wide, others serve specific geographical regions, whereas there are also registered charities and other companies.